 The offering under this prospectus is an initial public offering of our common shares.
 Prior to this offering there has been no public market for our shares.
-Upon completion of this offering, our common stock will commence trading on the under the symbol "."
+Upon completion of this offering, our common stock will commence trading on the NYSE American under the symbol "AZTR."
 However, an active, liquid or orderly trading market in our shares may not develop upon completion of this offering, or if it does develop, it may not be sustained.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 The lack of an active market may also reduce the fair market value of your shares.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other companies by using our shares as consideration.

-Our failure to meet the continued listing requirements of the could result in a delisting of our common stock.
+Our failure to meet the continued listing requirements of the NYSE American could result in a delisting of our common stock.

-If, after listing, we fail to satisfy the continued listing requirements of the closing bid price requirement, the may take steps to delist our common stock.
+If, after listing, we fail to satisfy the continued listing requirements of the NYSE American, such as the corporate governance requirements or the minimum closing bid price requirement, the NYSE American may take steps to delist our common stock.
 Such a delisting would likely have a negative effect on the price of our common stock and would impair your ability to sell or purchase our common stock when you wish to do so.
-In the event of a delisting, we can provide no assurance that any action taken by us to restore compliance with listing requirements would allow our common stock to become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below the seminimum bid price requirement or prevent future non-compliance with the
+In the event of a delisting, we can provide no assurance that any action taken by us to restore compliance with listing requirements would allow our common stock to become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below the NYSE American's minimum bid price requirement or prevent future non-compliance with the NYSE American's listing requirements.